Blog

 1. Get to know your volunteers on a personal level.

-2. Incorporate individuals’ communication preferences.
+2. Consider individuals’ communication preferences.

 3. Take a multi-channel approach.